Buffoni/SQWalk/README.md

 matplotlib
 ```

-The implementation of the walker class is contained in `sqwalk/objects.py`.\
+The implementation of the walker class is contained in `sqwalk/objects.py`.

 The `tutorials`  folder contains some tutorial notebooks to familiarize yourself with this package
-and review the principal futures.\
+and review the principal features.

 SQWalk can be easily incorporated in any existing pipeline with any custom
 topology or network class, provided with the adjacency matrix.
 It can deal both